SpangeWenkies/markovmath/README.md

 * analytic objects (forms, generators, semigroups),
 * and potential-theoretic objects (excessive functions, resolvents, capacities).

-The philosophy is: *represent the objects in code with clear interfaces, document the math contract each interface implies, then validate implementations with lightweight tests and examples.*
+The philosophy is: *represent the objects in code with clear interfaces to follow mathematics and statistic, document the math contract each interface implies, then validate implementations with lightweight tests and examples.*

 ---